Q & A: Filing the Federal Financial Aid Application

 But here's a dilemma: since most parents probably won't complete their federal income tax return in January, how can they fill out the FAFSA, which relies on figures from their tax return?
 There are two possible solutions.
 The first is to prepare your tax return earlier.
 The second is to prepare (or hire a tax professional to prepare) an estimated tax return, which can then be used to complete the FAFSA--a practice the federal government deems acceptable.
 If you use an estimated tax return, keep in mind that you will need to provide a final tax return later on.

 Even if you don't expect your child to qualify for federal aid, you should still consider filing the FAFSA because colleges often require it as a prerequisite for students to be eligible for the college's own institutional aid.

 You can complete a paper FAFSA or file it electronically.
 The way you submit the FAFSA does not affect your child's eligibility for aid.

 You can get a paper FAFSA at your child's high school or your local library.
 Once it's complete, you should make a copy for your records and mail it in the preaddressed envelope that comes with the form.

-You can file an electronic FAFSA at www.fafsa.ed.gov.
+You can file an electronic FAFSA at www.fafsa.gov.
 You'll need to apply for a PIN before you can actually start filling out the online application.
-Electronic FAFSAs offer several advantages over paper FAFSAs: detailed online help screens, an online chat option with a customer service representative, built-in error detectors, confirmation that the application was transmitted successfully, and faster processing--one week as opposed to two to four weeks for paper FAFSAs.
+Electronic FAFSAs offer several advantages over paper FAFSAs: detailed online help screens, an online chat option with a customer service representative, built-in error detectors, confirmation that the application was transmitted successfully, and faster processing--around four weeks for paper FAFSAs.

 If you've previously filled out the FAFSA4caster, the federal government's online financial aid forecasting tool, the online FAFSA will be automatically populated with your data.